SIDDHI-1105/cararth_uiux/replit.md

-# The Mobility Hub - Your Journey.
-Simplified.
+# Cararth - India's First Used Car Search Engine

 ## Overview

-The Mobility Hub is a comprehensive marketplace aggregator that revolutionizes how Indians buy and sell cars online.
-The platform scans multiple car portals (CarDekho, OLX, Cars24, CarWale, AutoTrader) to provide intelligent pricing insights, granular filtering capabilities, and market analytics with historical data for both buyers and sellers.
+Cararth is India's first comprehensive used car search engine that revolutionizes how Indians discover, compare, and buy cars online.
+The platform aggregates listings from multiple car portals (CarDekho, OLX, Cars24, CarWale, AutoTrader) to provide intelligent pricing insights, authentic verification, and AI-powered market analytics.

+**Brand Mission:** "Discover cars from across platforms, compare smarter, and buy or sell with confidence.
+More than a marketplace — your guide, your community, your car's true value (arth)."

+**Contact:** connect@cararth.com
+**Domain:** cararth.com

-The application follows a monorepo structure with shared TypeScript schemas, uses Drizzle ORM for database management, and implements a clean REST API architecture.
-It's designed as a production-ready marketplace aggregator with features like cross-portal scanning, intelligent price comparison, advanced filtering down to granular details, and comprehensive market analytics.
+Cararth follows a monorepo structure with shared TypeScript schemas, uses Drizzle ORM with PostgreSQL for database management, and implements a clean REST API architecture.
+It's designed as a production-ready cross-platform search engine with features like:

+- **Multi-LLM AI Intelligence:** GPT-4o, Gemini, and Perplexity for market analysis
+- **Advanced Caching System:** Multi-tier caching with performance optimization
+- **Smart Timeout Management:** Circuit breakers and retry logic for all external services
+- **Hyderabad Market Intelligence:** Local market data and area-specific pricing
+- **Real-time Aggregation:** Live data from 10+ automotive platforms
+- **Authentic Verification:** AI-powered listing validation and quality scoring

 ## User Preferences